Learn how residential proxies work, from ISP-assigned IP routing and backconnect gateways to session management and why sites can't detect them.

 Session Management: Sticky vs Rotating

 Rotating sessions assign a new residential IP for every request.
 Each HTTP call exits through a different node in the pool.
-This maximizes anonymity and distributes traffic across the widest possible IP surface.
-Rotating sessions are ideal for large-scale data collection where each request is independent — search engine scraping, price monitoring across thousands of product pages, or ad verification across different geos.
+This maximises anonymity and spreads traffic across the widest possible IP surface.
+Rotating sessions suit large-scale data collection where each request is independent: search engine scraping, price monitoring across thousands of product pages, or ad verification across different geos.

-Sticky sessions maintain the same residential IP for a defined duration — typically configurable from 1 minute to 30 minutes or more.
-Your requests are pinned to a specific node as long as it remains available and the session TTL hasn't expired.
-Sticky sessions are essential when you need IP continuity: logging into a website, completing multi-page checkout flows, maintaining authenticated sessions, or performing sequential operations that a target site expects to originate from the same IP.
+Sticky sessions keep the same residential IP for a defined window, typically configurable from 1 minute to 30 minutes or more.
+Your requests pin to a specific node as long as it remains available and the session TTL hasn't expired.
+Sticky sessions are essential when you need IP continuity: logging into a website, completing multi-page checkout flows, maintaining authenticated sessions, or running sequential operations that a target site expects to come from the same IP.

-Session control is typically implemented through request parameters — either as a session ID in the proxy username (e.g.,
+Session control usually comes through request parameters, either as a session ID in the proxy username (e.g.,

 user-session-abc123) or as a custom header.
-The gateway uses this identifier to route all requests with the same session ID to the same residential node.ASN Classification and IP Intelligence
+The gateway uses that identifier to route all requests with the same session ID to the same residential node.ASN Classification and IP Intelligence

-- Hosting / Datacenter ASNs — Assigned to cloud providers and hosting companies (AWS, Google Cloud, OVH, Hetzner).
-Traffic from these ASNs gets heightened scrutiny because legitimate consumers rarely browse from data centers.
+- Hosting / Datacenter ASNs.
+Assigned to cloud providers and hosting companies (AWS, Google Cloud, OVH, Hetzner).
+Traffic from these ASNs gets heightened scrutiny because legitimate consumers rarely browse from data centres.

-- Enterprise ASNs — Assigned to corporations with their own IP allocations.
-Generally trusted but sometimes flagged for unusual patterns.
+- Enterprise ASNs.
+Assigned to corporations with their own IP allocations.
+Generally trusted, sometimes flagged for unusual patterns.

-Anti-bot platforms like Akamai, Cloudflare, PerimeterX, and DataDome query IP intelligence feeds as the first layer of detection.
-When a request arrives from an IP classified as residential, it passes this initial check automatically.
-The request still faces behavioral analysis, fingerprinting, and rate-limit evaluation — but it clears the most decisive filter that outright blocks datacenter traffic on many protected sites.
+Anti-bot platforms like Akamai, Cloudflare, PerimeterX, and DataDome query IP intelligence feeds as their first detection layer.
+When a request arrives from an IP classified as residential, it clears that initial check automatically.
+The request still faces behavioural analysis, fingerprinting, and rate-limit evaluation, but it gets past the single most decisive filter, the one that outright blocks datacenter traffic on many protected sites.

 Why Target Sites Can't Easily Detect Residential Proxy Traffic